Avaiga/taipy-getting-started/step_01/ReadMe.md

 - Index: a unique identifier for each data point.

 - Date: the date of the data point.
-Each date are separated by 15 minutes.
+Each date is separated by 15 minutes.

 - Value: the number of articles sold per 15-minute timeframe.